gainy-app/gainy-ios/README.md

 <p>

 - Clone the project and navigate into the root dir;
-- Provide API keys:
-  - Provide API key required to get the data from the remote endpoint:
-    - Create a file `Config.xcconfig` (if is not created yet) and put it at `Gainy/Gainy/Resources` path.
-    - To make requests to remote GraphQL endpoint, it is required to provide an API key.
-Navigate to `GRAPHIQL` at https://gainy-dev.herokuapp.com/console/api-explorer.
-In the `Request Headers` section find the `x-hasura-admin-secret-key`, reveal its value and copy the value, you will need it for the next step.
-    - Add the line `GRAPH_QL_API_KEY = API_KEY` into the `Config.xcconfig` file, replacing `API_KEY` with the admin's secret you obtained at the previous step.
+- Provide API key required to get the data from the remote endpoint.
+Add the line `GRAPH_QL_API_KEY = API_KEY` into the `Gainy/Gainy/Resources/Config.xcconfig` file, replacing `API_KEY` with the GraphQL admin's secret you obtained at the previous steps;
-  - (optionally) Provide API key required to send in-app AppsFlyer events:
-    - Create a file `Config.xcconfig` (if is not created yet) and put it at `Gainy/Gainy/Resources` path.
-    - AppsFlyer uses the dev key to uniquely identify your account.
-The dev key is required because it enables the SDK to securely send and retrieve data that belongs to your account.
-To get the dev key, log into the AppFlyer dashboard, then go to `Configuration` > `App Settings`.
-Copy the dev key, you will need it for the next step.
-    - Add the line `APPS_FLYER_DEV_KEY = DEV_KEY` into the `Config.xcconfig` file, replacing `DEV_KEY` with the dev key you have.
+- (optionally) Provide API key required to send in-app AppsFlyer events.
+Add the line `APPS_FLYER_DEV_KEY = DEV_KEY` into the `Gainy/Gainy/Resources/Config.xcconfig` file, replacing `DEV_KEY` with the AppsFlyer dev key you obtained at the previous steps;
 - Open Xcode workspace at `Gainy.xcworkspace`;
 - Choose `Gainy` scheme and select iOS simulator to run the app on;
 - (optionally) Select device to run the app on (you might need a development certificate, let @dersim-davaod know if you need it);